Article

 What is SMED?

-SMED (Single-Minute Exchange of Die) is a Lean tool used to minimise changeover or set-up time in a process so that it can be performed in less than 10 minutes.
-It consists of classifying elements as internal or external to a machine’s operating time, and then converting the internal ones so they can be completed externally, while the machine continues to operate.
+SMED (Single-Minute Exchange of Die) is a Lean tool used to minimize changeover or set-up time in a process so that it can be performed in less than 10 minutes.
+It consists of classifying elements as internal or external to a machine’s operating time, and then converting the internal ones so they can be completed externally while the machine continues to operate.
 Besides improving process cycle time, it can help reduce costs and increase flexibility.

 What is one-piece-flow?

-One-piece flow is an approach to Lean manufacturing that refers to the way products flow from one step in the process to the next, moving efficiently with little or no waiting time, based on a workflow that focuses on the product’s needs instead of the organisation or equipment.
+One-piece flow is an approach to Lean manufacturing that refers to the way products flow from one step in the process to the next, moving efficiently with little or no waiting time, based on a workflow that focuses on the product’s needs instead of the organization or equipment.

 What is predictive maintenance?

-Predictive maintenance is a technique that uses data analysis tools to identify anomalies in the condition of equipment, and in operating processes, helping to predict the future need for assets to be fixed or replaced before failures happen.
+Predictive maintenance is a technique that uses data analysis tools to identify anomalies in the condition of equipment and in operating processes, helping to predict the future need for assets to be fixed or replaced before failures happen.

-Get all the latest news about Kaizen Institute.
-Subscribe now.
+Get the latest news about Kaizen Institute